China: Leung Chun-ying takes office as chief executive of Hong Kong.

-Mexico: In presidential elections, Enrique Peña Nieto of the Institutional Revolutionary Party (PRI) wins about 39% of the vote, Andrés Manuel López Obrador of the Party of the Democratic Revolution (PRD) about 32%, and Josefina Vázquez Mota of the National Action Party (PAN) about 26%.
-Turnout is about 63%.
+Mexico: In presidential elections, Enrique Peña Nieto of the Institutional Revolutionary Party (PRI) wins 39.2% of the vote, Andrés Manuel López Obrador of the Party of the Democratic Revolution (PRD) 32.4%, and Josefina Vázquez Mota of the National Action Party (PAN) 26%.
+Turnout is 63.1%.
 Winners of gubernatorial elections:

 Senegal: In parliamentary elections, the United in Hope coalition (supporting President Macky Sall) wins 119 of 150 seats and the Senegalese Democratic Party 12.
 Turnout is 36.8%.

 - Chiapas: Manuel Velasco Coello (Ecologist Green Party of Mexico)

 - Distrito Federal: Miguel Ángel Mancera (PRD)

 - Yucatán: Rolando Zapata Bello (PRI)

 Switzerland: Sabine Pegoraro becomes president of the government of Basel-Land, Ueli Amstad Landammann of Nidwalden, Franz Enderli Landammann of Obwalden, Walter Stählin Landammann of Schwyz, and Pierre-Yves Maillard president of the Council of State of Vaud.

 Tonga: Vaea becomes minister of internal affairs (a new post).

 World Bank: Jim Yong Kim takes office as president.